yinkak/simple-blockchain-C/README.md

 ## Implementation

+* When you open a source file, you might see an error saying that a header file is not found.
+If that's the case, generate a `compile_commands.json` file by adding the following line to your CMakeLists.txt.

+    ```cmake
+    set(CMAKE_EXPORT_COMPILE_COMMANDS ON)
+    ```

 * SHA256: you need to use the OpenSSL `libcrypto` library to generate a SHA256 hash.
 OpenSSL's man page for [ossl-guide-libcrypto-introduction](https://www.openssl.org/docs/man3.2/man7/ossl-guide-libcrypto-introduction.html)